 Knowledge About Medical Terminology

 It’s also very important that the candidate be familiar with different medical terminology.
-There are certain employers who will quiz prospective employees on their knowledge of coding and terminology before they commit to a full hire.
+For example, there are certain employers who will quiz prospective employees during an interview on their knowledge of coding and terminology before they commit to a full hire.

-For first-time coding candidates, it’s especially important for them to be familiar with medical terms.
+For first-time coding candidates, it’s especially important to be familiar with medical terms.
 Their knowledge of coding particulars is what will make up for their lack of past hands-on experience.

 Some job interviews might include direct questions regarding medical terminology.
-Be ready to give answers.
+Be ready to give answers to these example questions.

 - What classes have you taken regarding medical terminology?